susanyang17/doc/dev-ref/Get_Spreadsheet_Running_Quickly_in_JSF.md

         </dependency>
 ```

-  - You can browser ZK maven repository to know available ZSS version.
+  - You can browser ZK maven repository to know available Keikai version.

 <!-- end list -->